All Products

 5. In the Uninstall message, click OK.

-Step 2: Install the backup center component in the registered cluster
+Step 2: Install the backup center in the registered cluster

-1. Use the account of the backup cluster to create a registered cluster and connect the backup cluster to the registered cluster.
+1. Create a registered cluster using the backup account and connect the backup cluster to it.

 2. Install migrate-controller and grant permissions in the registered cluster.

-The registered cluster is deployed in the same region as the backup cluster.
-Therefore, you do not need to add a route that points to the internal network of the region where your OSS bucket resides.
+The registered cluster is in the same region as the backup cluster, so you do not need to add a route to the internal network where your OSS bucket resides.

 Step 3: Create a backup task in the registered cluster